daweeed/WSPPDE/README.md

 # WSPPDE - Windows&trade; Scientific Portable Python Development Environment
 `WSPPDE` is a free portable Python development environment for MS Windows&trade; with focus on scientific applications.
-WSPPDE combines Python 2.7.3  (including the third party packages NumPy, SciPy, Matplotlib, Pandas, IPython) with a pre-configured Python IDE and an enhanced command console.
+WSPPDE combines Python 2.7.3  (including the third party packages IPython, Matplotlib, NumPy, Pandas, SciPy, Statsmodels, wxPython) with a pre-configured Python IDE and an enhanced command console.

 What WSPPDE is all about can best be seen from the screenshot below: